-Brian would then harmonise each note in that run with its corresponding 3rd, which would look like this:
+Brian would then harmonize each note in that run with its corresponding 3rd, which would look like this:

-A third guitar line would then harmonise each note with its corresponding 5th, like so:
+A third guitar line would then harmonize each note with its corresponding 5th, like so:

 Crafting multi-part guitar lines using these kinds of chord shapes was the bread and butter of Brian’s harmony sound.

 As great as harmonized lead lines sound, Brian was aware that they could lose their impact if overused.